When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 With only 200+ servers in 63 countries, PrivateVPN offers an average VPN server network.
 That said, it still delivers a smooth online experience.
 Our Score: 5/10

 While PrivateVPN has a large number of server locations, its number of available servers could be higher, especially considering most competitors offer more extensive server networks.
-This small server fleet often results in overcrowding, which negatively impacts connection speeds.
+This small server list often results in overcrowding, which negatively impacts connection speeds.

 UI/UX Design & Ease of Use